software-mansion-labs/cairo-compiler-workshop/README.md

 Do not forget to update lexer tests and make sure they pass!

-# TODO Parser

-# TODO Fixture testy
+# Chapter 3: Testing framework

 # Exercise 3: Parser